botflux/forms/README.md

 This package gives you a method to handle forms in any forms in any framework from front-end to back-end.

+## Inspiration

+The surface API of this lib will be similar to PHP Symfony form component.

 # How it works ?

 Forms will be expressed by an `AbstractType`.